 The Complex of Yen Tu Monuments and Landscape

 Located in a mountainous region, the site is about 600 meters above sea level with its peak at 1068 meters above sea level.
 Pagodas, temples, and towers in harmony with beautiful landscapes create such a peaceful atmosphere for any visitors.

 Yen Tu is also the ancestral land of Truc Lam Zen Buddhism in Vietnam from the thirteenth century.
-The cultural heritage is well worth a visit for those who want to practice their religions and enjoy the gorgeous scenery.
-When you're in the North of Vietnam, be sure to check out some of these amazing Vietnam Pagodas.
+The cultural heritage is well worth a visit for those who want to practice their religion and enjoy the gorgeous scenery.
+When you’re in the North of Vietnam, be sure to check out some of these amazing Vietnam Pagodas.

 Cuu Van Fishing Village